openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 *   The TextField class, included in the openfl.text package, is a display object for text display and input.
 For more information, see [Basics of Working with text](../basics-of-working-with-text/README.md).

 <!--
-*   The TextLine class, included in the flash.text.engine package, is the display object used to display lines of text composed by the Flash Text Engine and the Text Layout Framework.
+*   The TextLine class, included in the openfl.text.engine package, is the display object used to display lines of text composed by the Flash Text Engine and the Text Layout Framework.
 For more information, see

     “Using the Flash